simphony/docs/docs/source/owl.md

 # How to work with owl ontologies

-To install owl ontologies in osp-core, you have to create a configuration yaml file similar to the following one:
+To install owl ontologies in OSP-core, you have to create a configuration yaml file similar to the following one:

 ```yaml